After having yet another conversation about this, I’m writing this exasperated post …

 Just because your print lab accepts Adobe RGB files, doesn’t mean they can print the entire Adobe RGB gamut.

 A lot of consumer labs expect sRGB files, and print poorly if you give them something else.
-But the good labs can accept files in any color space at all – Adobe RGB, ProPhoto RGB, etc.
+But the good labs can accept files in any colour space at all – Adobe RGB, ProPhoto RGB, etc.

-If you provide them with colors that are too bright for print, they’ll be clipped, and won’t print properly.
+If you provide them with colours that are too bright for print, they’ll be clipped, and won’t print properly.
 Logical, right?
 But a lot of people seem to think that if their lab accepts Adobe RGB files, then they must be able to print the whole gamut.
 Not so, I’m afraid.

-For more information, see my Soft-proofing tutorial
+For more information, see my soft-proofing tutorial.

 If you have a question about this article, please feel free to post it in Ask Damien.